Epstein zeta method for many-body lattice sums: Acknowledgements

 \section{Acknowledgements}

 A.B. expresses his sincere gratitude to Peter Schwerdtfeger for inspiring discussions and for introducing him to the underlying problem in theoretical chemistry that motivated this work.
 He also thanks Torsten Keßler, Kirill Serkh, and Daniel Seibel for their insightful input on singular quadrature, and Jan Koziol for valuable discussions on quantum spin systems.
 A.B. and J.B. are grateful to Ruben Gutendorf for his important contributions to EpsteinLib.
 A.B. and J.B. would like to thank Sergej Rjasanow, whose unwavering support made this work possible.
-J.B. acknowledges the support of the Quantum Fellowship Program of the German Aerospace Center (DLR) for funding their contribution to this work.